helen-mckay/helenmckaydev/index.md

 <!-- blurb of who Helen is -->

+# I'm Helen McKay.

-# I'm Helen McKay, a front-end developer studying Computer Science at the University of Houston
+I'm a front-end developer studying Computer Science at the University of Houston.

 I've been making websites for over 5 years, from small sites in pure HTML and CSS to React applications to the Jamstack (my current interest).